wendylabsinc/wendy-vscode/README.md

 ## Requirements

 - Visual Studio Code 1.96.0 or newer
-- Swift for Visual Studio Code extension
+- Swift for Visual Studio Code extension (for Swift development)
+- Python extension for Visual Studio Code (for Python development)
 - Wendy CLI installed and accessible
-- Swift SDK for WendyOS (for debugging)
+- Swift SDK for WendyOS (for Swift debugging)
+- debugpy installed in Python applications (for Python debugging)

 ## Installation